 Traditionally, you'd serve it as layers of thick, fresh flatbread called taboon.
 They're then drenched in olive oil and sandwiched between generous beds of onions and sumac.
 And you'll usually find a couple of whole chickens on top.
 I remember being so excited to grab a piece of bread so I can slather it with the heavenly onion mixture.
 I can't describe how amazing it is.

 Although this is probably one of the most delicious dishes you'll ever have (trust me on this one), it can also get really messy.
 Here's where the rolls come in.
 Perfectly packed into crispy rolls, I love how easy to serve this version of musakhan is.
-Trust me, you won't be able to stop after just one.

 Ingredients You'll Need: